-3. Surround yourself with FIRE
+3. Surround yourself with the wealth mindset

 This approach is really effective because by nature, humans want to fit in.
 Back in the old days, being excluded from a social group meant death.
 A single human could not defend himself against bears, wolves, lions or whatever else was roaming around.
 Hence, humans quickly adapted not to stand out within their social group, as to not increase the risk of exclusion.

 4. Write about your JOURNEY to adopt a wealth mindset

 Taking this whole “surrounding yourself” thing one step further, blogging about money, financial independence or how to adopt a wealth mindset is a great idea for two (and possibly more) reasons:

 There already are a ton of blogs out there, but it is the perspective that matters.
 Documenting your journey will be the inspiration somebody else needs to start.

 Having a proven record of your achievements will help you stay motivated through your journey.
 You have an accountability partner in your readership and a reason to keep going if you feel down.